 What is Passive Income?

 This type of income is earned when little to no effort is put forth to continue to receive the income.
-One way to sum up passive income is that you can actually earn money while your sleeping.
+One way to sum up passive income is that you can actually earn money while you’re sleeping.
 Of course, there is an initial amount of work that needs to be completed to set up the passive income scenario.
-Examples of passive income are a self-running business selling merchandise on Amazon, owning rental real estate, and the like.
+Examples of passive income are self-running businesses selling merchandise on Amazon, owning rental real estate, and the like.

 What is a Rental Property?